sthlmj/sthlmj/README.md

 ## Hi there 👋
-QubitSoft helps business develop with the right solution.
+QubitSoft is the software company that helps business develop with the right solution.

 Contact: https://www.linkedin.com/in/joebunchoo